scottaddie/vscode-aspnet5/README.md

 # vscode-aspnet5
-Sample ASP.NET 5 scaffolded with generator-aspnet for use in VS Code
+Sample ASP.NET 5 Beta 8 app scaffolded with generator-aspnet for use in VS Code